5 Ways to Motivate Employees to Be Successful

 1. Be generous with praise.

 Sometimes business owners and managers are reluctant to praise staff either because it makes them uncomfortable or they believe it leads to complacency.
-However, it can be a strong motivation for people to continue to succeed or even surpass their current successes.
+However, praise is strong motivation for people to continue to succeed or even surpass their current successes.
 Employees thrive in an environment where their hard work earns them praise and positive feedback.
 Even though CEOs, business owners, and managers are extremely busy, it is still important to always find a moment to recognize individuals whose performance stands out.
 Some people prefer a quiet, private word of praise, but often times singling out an employee’s contribution at a staff meeting is a powerful motivator for that employee, as well as for his or her colleagues.

 2. Offer feedback that helps, not hurts.